2AMDevs/invoicify-app/README.md

 - ⚙️ Fields customization on print and in-app.
 - 🌍 Customizable Currency and State GST Code.
 - 🎨 Powerful theme customization in every detail.
-- 🌈 Native OS like UX and smooth IPC.
+- 🌈 Native OS like UX
 - 🔐 Password Protection and Email OTP based Password Reset.
 - ⏬ Automatic In-app updates
 - 🔀 Import Products from CSV & Export to CSV.